met4citizen/TalkingHead/README.md

 By default, the class uses
-[Google Cloud TTS](https://cloud.google.com/text-to-speech) for text-to-speech and has a built-in lip-sync support for English and Finnish.
-You can add new lip-sync languages by creating a new language module or by using external TTS services like
+[Google Cloud TTS](https://cloud.google.com/text-to-speech) for text-to-speech and has a built-in lip-sync support for English, Finnish, and Lithuanian (beta).
+New lip-sync languages can be added by creating new lip-sync language modules.
-[Microsoft Azure Speech SDK](https://github.com/microsoft/cognitive-services-speech-sdk-js), which can supply visemes with timestamps.
+It is also possible to integrate the class with an external TTS service, such as [Microsoft Azure Speech SDK](https://github.com/microsoft/cognitive-services-speech-sdk-js), which can provide visemes with timestamps.

 The class uses [ThreeJS](https://github.com/mrdoob/three.js/) / WebGL for 3D
 rendering, and [Marked](https://github.com/markedjs/marked) Markdown parser.